You have to hand it to her: Nicole Scherzinger seriously puts in the work with her fitness to look - and feel - as strong and sensational as she does.

 When it comes to fitness, Nicole’s motto is: consistently try new things.
 'I love doing everything from SoulCycle spinning and climbing to boxing and dance cardio,' she says.
 'It’s really good to always keep your body guessing and to always switch it up.'

-Rather than following her usual fitness schedule, which involves working out anywhere between three and six times a week, Nicole has instead been opting for long outdoor walks.
+Rather than following her usual fitness schedule, which involves working out anywhere between three and six times a week, Nicole sometimes opts for long outdoor walks.
 'You can’t grind all the time,' she says, adding - 'you need that balance.'

 Nicole does periods of intermittent fasting (but that doesn't mean you should)